Logarithmic Akizuki--Nakano vanishing theorems on weakly pseudoconvex K\"{a}hler manifolds: Analytic proof of the local vanishing theorem

+Consider $(X, \omega, \Phi)$ as a weakly pseudoconvex K\"ahler manifold with a smooth psh exhaustion function $\Phi$, as detailed in Remark \ref{sublevel}.
+For any positive real number $c$, the sublevel manifold is denoted as $X_c = \{x\in X: \Phi(x) < c \}$.
+A direct corollary of Theorem \ref{main-finite} is the following vanishing theorems on each sublevel manifold $X_c$, due to the finiteness of components of $D$ in each $X_c$.

 \begin{theorem} Let $(F, h^F)$ be a positive holomorphic line bundle on an $n$-dimensional weakly pseudoconvex K\"ahler manifold $X$.
-For each real number $c$ and on the corresponding sublevel set $X_c$, we have the vanishing of cohomology groups,
+For each real number $c$ and on the corresponding sublevel manifold $X_c$, we have the vanishing of cohomology groups,

 \end{theorem}